If you have just tested for group B Strep carriage, whatever the result, please don’t worry.

-The reliability of a negative result from a test for group B Strep carriage depends both on where the samples were taken from, and what method was used to process those samples.
+The reliability of a negative result from a test for group B Strep carriage depends both on where the samples were taken from, and on what method was used to process those samples.

 If you were taking or had recently finished taking antibiotics when your samples were taken, this may affect your test results – speak with your midwife or doctor about this.

-An NHS ‘standard’ test result is negative
+If an NHS ‘standard’ test result is negative

 A negative group B Strep result from a standard NHS swab test is not reliable – this test gives a high proportion of false-negative results.
 This test only finds group B Strep about half the times it is present, so around half (50%) of those carrying group B Strep will be incorrectly told they are not.

-An ECM test (private or NHS) result is negative
+If an ECM test (private or NHS) result is negative